Auerilas/ecopy/README.rst

 EcoPy: Python for Ecological Data Analyses
 ******************************************
 **EcoPy** provides tools for ecological data analyses.
-Similar in functionality to the *vegan* package in R, albeit with a few additions.
+Similar in functionality to the *vegan* package in R, albeit with a few additions. `The homepage, with full documentation and examples, can be found here <http://ecologicalpython.wordpress.com/>`_

 What's New
 =======